 Tesla’s Musk defies lockdown order, restarts Cali. factory

-By Tom Krisher & Ben Margot, The Associated Press
+May 12, 2020 by Tom Krisher & Ben Margot, The Associated Press

 FREMONT, Calif. – Tesla CEO Elon Musk is restarting its California factory in defiance of local government efforts to contain the coronavirus.